AIRTucha/amonad/README.md

 #### Success

-Represents a value of specified type.
+It represents the value of a specified type.
 It can be created via a factory which wraps the value with *Success<T, E>*

 ```typescript
 Success<T, E extends Throwable>(value: T) => Result<T, E>